HOW IT WORKS – WHAT DOES AN HRV DO?

 - Exhaust stale humid polluted air

-- Replace stale air, with fresh, dry, warm outdoor air.
+- Replace stale indoor air, with dry, pre-warmed outdoor air.

-- Transfer waste exhaust heat, to incoming fresh air.
+- Transfer available waste exhaust heat, to incoming fresh air.

 - Save up to 5 times more energy than it costs to run.